 Title XI: Crop Insurance

 Congress first authorized federal crop insurance in 1938.
 To this day, the federal government assists producers with financial loss that results from natural disasters.
 Over the decades, Congress has experimented with both subsidized and mandatory crop insurance.
-Since 1996, farmers who accept other federal benefits (like Title I subsidies or other disaster support), must purchase crop insurance.
-Today the government pays for approximately two-thirds of the cost of insurance; farmers and ranchers pay the remaining third.
+Since 1996, farmers who accept other federal benefits (like Title I subsidies or other disaster support), are required to purchase crop insurance.
+Today, the government pays for approximately two-thirds of the cost of insurance; farmers and ranchers pay the remaining third.